Lawyer argues Meta can't be held liable for gunmaker's Instagram posts in Uvalde families' lawsuit

 Meta attorney Kristin Linsley argued that the families provided no proof that minors, including the Uvalde gunman, even read the Daniel Defense posts on Instagram.
 She also said the posts didn't violate Meta’s policies because they weren’t direct advertisements and did not include links to purchase any products.

+Katie Mesner-Hage, representing the victims' families, said the defense’s claim is “fundamentally unfair,” as the plaintiffs don’t have access to Meta data that would indicate whether the shooter encountered those posts.
+She added that if the content had landed on the shooter’s feed, as the plaintiffs allege, then Meta “not only knew about it, they designed the system so it would be delivered to him.”

+“They knew more about him than anyone else on the planet,” she said.

-Linsley said content advertising firearms for sale on Instagram is allowed if posted by “brick-and-motor and online retailers,” but visibility of those posts is restricted for minors, under Meta’s advertising policies from the end of 2021 to October 2022.
+Linsley said content advertising firearms for sale on Instagram is allowed if posted by “brick-and-motor and online retailers,” but visibility of those posts was restricted for minors under Meta’s advertising policies from the end of 2021 to October 2022.

 “This is not a playbook for how to violate the rules.
 This is actually what the rules are,” Linsley said.